cordercorder/knn-models/examples/efficient-knnlm/README.md

-Since the optimal intermediate hidden states that serve as the datastore keys for wikitext-103 dataset on language modeling task are the FFN input after layer norm according to ablation experiments in the original paper, we set the captured module to the layer norm before FFN of the last layer (`--module-to-capture "layers[-1].final_layer_norm"`).
+Since the optimal intermediate hidden states that serve as the datastore keys for wikitext-103 dataset on language modeling task are the FFN input after layer norm according to ablation experiments in the paper, we set the captured module to the layer norm before FFN of the last layer (`--module-to-capture "layers[-1].final_layer_norm"`).
 **Note that this step will consume about 200GB of disk space.
 Please ensure there is enough free disk space before running this.**